eunbigo91/project5-item-catalog/README.md

 # Project: Item Catalog

 This is a RESTful web application using the Python framework Flask along with implementing third-party OAuth authentication.
-The Item Catalog project consists of developing an application that provides a list of items within a variety of categories,                   .
+The Item Catalog project consists of developing an application that provides a list of items within a variety of categories, as well as provide a user registration and authentication system.

 ## Installation